 Railtown has transformed into one of the hippest neighbourhoods in Vancouver for creative professionals.
 Once tech firms like Hootsuite moved in, old warehouses and factories gave way to cafés, restaurants, furniture shops, and fashion studios.
 This industrial wedge is tucked between the city’s busy harbour and Vancouver’s Chinatown and Gastown neighbourhoods.

 Expect cool design shops and lovely old architecture in Railtown, such as the Settlement Building, a cavernous space that now houses the excellent Postmark Brewing.
 Railtown is also home to Dish + DUER clothing store where you can purchase jeans, activewear, and more, all produced using sustainable methods and materials.
 Ask for Luigi is one of Railtown’s most recommended restaurants, complete with an intimate Italian-inspired theme and specializing in fresh house-made pasta.
 Or stop by at the popular Railtown Café, where the Four Season Hotel Vancouver’s former chef whips up an excellent Texas-style brisket.

-Where to stay: The vibrant Hotel at the Waldorf is a good mid-priced option close to Railtown, with individually furnished rooms and a kitsch tiki bar.
+Where to stay: The vibrant Hotel at the Waldorf is a good mid-priced option close to Railtown, with individually furnished rooms and a kitsch tiki-themed bar.